To Beep or Not to Beep: Plot

-Attempt 1: Wile E. stands behind the catapult.
-The boulder simply falls on the Coyote when it is released, due to its weight being too much for the catapult to handle.
+Attempt 1: Coyote stands behind the catapult.
+The boulder simply falls on Coyote when it is released, due to its weight being too much for the catapult to handle.

-Attempt 2: Wile E. stands in front of the catapult and (predictably) gets smashed due to his location.
+Attempt 2: Coyote stands in front of the catapult and gets smashed due to his location.

-Attempt 3: Having learned from the first two, Wile E. stands well out of the way of the catapult, out of range, to make the first attempt's failure impossible.
+Attempt 3: Having learned from the first two, Coyote stands well out of the way of the catapult, out of range, to make the first attempt's failure impossible.
 However, the catapult flips itself over and squashes its user.

-Attempt 4: The Coyote stands to the side and releases the boulder, which is punched up into the air, and unfortunately falls in the wrong direction - toward the Coyote instead of the Road Runner.
+Attempt 4: Coyote stands to the side and releases the boulder, which is punched up into the air, and unfortunately falls in the wrong direction - toward Coyote.

-Attempt 5: Having been smashed every time in some way or another, Wile E. hides underneath the catapult itself when he releases the string.
-However, the entire catapult falls apart and collapses on top of Wile E., with the boulder being the last to fall on him.
+Attempt 5: Having been smashed every time in some way or another, Coyote hides underneath the catapult itself when he releases the string.
+However, the entire catapult falls apart and collapses on top of Coyote, with the boulder landing like a big "cherry on the cake."

-Attempt 6: This time, Wile E. hides inside a manhole while he releases the string.
+Attempt 6: This time, Coyote hides inside a manhole while he releases the string.
 However, the catapult jams and the arm does not throw the boulder.
-The Coyote tries to fix the problem by prodding the catapult's body first, then shaking it violently (and immediately diving back into his manhole after each attempt to avoid injury), but nothing happens.
-Getting very impatient, Wile E. lodges himself between the arm and the body and stands up, then climbs up the arm on stomps on it, again to no avail.
-Sliding down to the rock itself, he tries to pry it free from the arm.
-Suddenly, the catapult finally unjams, something that the Coyote initially fails to notice (as he is still trying to pry the rock free) until he sees a large rock formation ahead of him.
+Coyote tries to fix the problem by prodding the catapult's body first, then shaking it violently (and immediately diving back into his manhole after each attempt to avoid injury), but nothing happens.
+Getting very impatient, Coyote lodges himself between the arm and the body and stands up, then climbs the arm and stomps on it, again to no avail.
+Sliding down to the rock, he tries to pry it free from the arm.
+The catapult finally unjams, something that Wile E. initially fails to notice (as he is still trying to pry the rock free) until he sees a large rock formation ahead of him.
 Coyote is flattened as his rock flies through the formation, having taken a slice of that with it then falling off.
-A network of power lines captures the Coyote and slings him all the way back to the top of the catapult's arm, which plops him on the ground to be smashed once and for all by the boulder.
+A network of utility lines captures Coyote and slings him all the way back to the top of the catapult's arm, which plops him on the ground to be smashed once and for all by the boulder.

 After that final disaster, the audience discovers the reason for the catapult's "artificial intelligence".
 The camera zooms in towards the manufacturer's nameplate and reveals that the catapult had been built, not by ACME, but by the "Road-Runner Manufacturing Company — Phoenix * Taos * Santa Fe * Flagstaff".
 The Road Runner on the nameplate then comes to life, gives the audience a "Beep-Beep" and then zooms off.